RealityBending/SussexPhysioProtocol/README.md

 ### Risk Assessment Form

 A risk assessment form should be included in your ethical review, listing all potential risks and explaining in detail who might be at risk and how to properly control those risks.
-It is important to note that participants in your study will need to read and sign the form.
-This ensures that they are aware of the potential risks involved and that they acknowledge their understanding of the safety measures and procedures outlined in the assessment.

 A list of the University of Sussex risk assessment forms can be found here: https://www.sussex.ac.uk/hso/hsoatoz